 Benefits of an MEP

-• Improved Access to Benefits: An MEP allows small businesses that might not have the resources to offer a retirement plan on their own can offer competitive retirement benefits, which can help to attract and retain talented employees and provide a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Small companies lacking resources to provide a retirement plan on their own can offer competitive retirement benefits through an MEP., which helps to attract and retain talented employees and create the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP